CMSgov/bcda-app/bcda-site-static/encryption.md

 ## How we encrypt

 We encrypt the file as the last step in producing it, immediately before we return a final job status (the one that has a body and no `X-Progress` header).
-Please see [API.md](https://github.com/CMSgov/bcda-app/blob/master/API.md) for more on job status.
+Please see [our getting started guide](./user_guide.html) for more on job status.

 The steps in our encryption process are:

 1. Generate a random 32 byte / 256 bit symmetric encryption key.
 1. Generate a random nonce (also known as an Initialization Value, or IV).
 1. Read the data from the file.
-1. Use the the nonce and encryption key to encrypt the data with the AES-GCM algorithm.
+1. We use the nonce and encryption key to encrypt the data with the AES-GCM algorithm.
 We do not append additional data.
-The resulting cipher text output begins with a byte indicating the size of the nonce, the nonce itself, and the encrypted data, and the additional data.
+The resulting cipher text output begins with a byte indicating the size of the nonce, the nonce itself, then the encrypted data, and finally the additional data.
-1. Encrypt the symmetric key using an RSA public key you provided us (**TODO:** the process of communicating public keys to BCDA is to be determined, notes follow below).
+1. Encrypt the symmetric key using an RSA public key you provided us.
 We use the filename as the label.
 1. Write the encrypted file to the appropriate data directory.
 1. Return the encrypted keys as hex-encoded strings in the body of the final job status method, along with file download urls and other information.
 There can be two files, a data file and an error file.
 Each file will be encrypted with a different symmetric key.
 An example body follows: